 Stress is a feeling we all know well … perhaps too well.
 Mix a high-pressure environment with a hardworking and driven personality and it’s no wonder stress levels can easily spiral out of control.

-The result: overeating, anxiety, sleeplessness and negative thoughts that affect us physically, mentally, socially, spiritually and even professionally.
+Resulting in overeating, anxiety, sleeplessness and negative thoughts that affect us physically, mentally, socially, spiritually and even professionally.

 So, how do you keep stress from impacting your overall well-being?
-Follow these 6 tried and trusted habits of (practically) stress-free professionals.

 1) Zone in on Those Zzzz